Model#

 upload from file or from string.

-Once an ML model or TorchScript is loaded into the Orchestrator
+Once an ML model or TorchScript is loaded into the Orchestrator, Model objects can

 to execute the stored ML models and TorchScripts.